OpenPeeDeeP/depguard/README.md

 A Prefix List just means that a package will match a value, if the value is a prefix of the package.
 Example `github.com/OpenPeeDeeP/depguard` package will match a value of `github.com/OpenPeeDeeP` but won't match `github.com/OpenPeeDeeP/depguard/v2`.

+ListMode is used to determine the package matching priority.
+There are three different modes; Original, Strict, and Lax.

+Original is the original way that the package was written to use.
+It is not recommended to stay with this and is only here for backwards compatibility.

+Strict, at its roots, is everything is denied unless in allowed.

+Lax, at its roots, is everything is allowed unless it is denied.

+There are cases where a package can be matched in both the allow and denied lists.
+You may allow a subpackage but deny the root or vice versa.
+The `settings_tests.go` file has many scenarios listed out under `TestListImportAllowed`.
+These tests will stay up to date as features are added.

 ### Variables